-US lawmaker pushing awareness, work to end sexual violence
+U.S. lawmaker pushing awareness, work to end sexual violence

-CONCORD, N.H.
-(AP) — The New Hampshire congresswoman who went public last year with her story of sexual abuse decades ago on Capitol Hill says she’s gained inspiration from the younger generation of women.
+CONCORD, N.H. — The New Hampshire congresswoman who went public last year with her story of sexual abuse decades ago on Capitol Hill says she’s gained inspiration from the younger generation of women.

 “It’s been really helpful to tap into a younger generation that is really stepping up and saying, ‘This is not OK.
 We need to do better to raise awareness around consent,” Democratic Rep. Annie Kuster told The Associated Press in an interview Monday.